-· Financial liabilities measured at amortised cost
+• Financial liabilities measured at amortised cost

 This category includes all financial liabilities, other than those measured at fair value through profit or loss.
-The Fund does not hold any financial liabilities measured at amortised cost.
+The Fund does hold financial liabilities in the form of Accrued Expenses measured at amortised cost.

 (ii) Recognition